 How Do You Put Christmas Lights in Storage?
 Where Should Christmas Lights be Stored?

 It’s best to keep your Christmas lights somewhere safe like your garage, attic, or even a weatherproof shed.
+Just make sure you perform any needed roof repair, as you more than likely will not notice leaks until it’s too late and you’ll have to get roof restoration in a hurry.
+It would be better to hire a roofing contractor to ensure that the roofing repair is properly done.
 Mostly, you want to make sure that you don’t get your Christmas lights wet and that you don’t end up with any accidentally broken bulbs from a bump or fall.

 What You’ll Need to Store Icicle Christmas Lights: